Stvff/Unfurl/readme.md

 >| := > 0|;
 |< := |0 <;
 ```
-We use `0` as the 'empty symbol' character here, which can of course be changed.\
+We use `0` as the 'empty cell' symbol here, which can of course be changed.\

 The second thing to be arranged is the flipped readhead from earlier.
 To define any move of the readhead, that move has to be defined for every symbol